znxmy1/KDDC/README.md

 bcr/tcr_kmer_analysis.py: extract patient sample information and cut and integrate cdr3aa sequences according to different lengths.

-bcr/tcr_cluster1_classification_methods.py: reduce the dimensionality of specific cell subpopulations before classification, compare the performance of different classification algorithms, and evaluate them.
+bcr/tcr_cluster1_classification_methods.py: reduce the dimensionality of specific cell subpopulations before classification, compare the performance of different classification algorithms, and evaluate them. bcr_metabolism.py：alculate pathway scores for cell subpopulations in B cells. bcr_protein.R: calculate the intercellular surface protein score of cell subpopulations in B cells.
+In addition, we also provided some intermediate process data to verify the completeness of our analysis.

 ###contact
 Feel free to submit an issue or contact us at 2264311577@qq.com for problems about the tool.